pvlvld/Usof-Backend/README.md

 - This project is for educational purposes and does not use an ORM.
 - If some choices or solutions seem unusual, please check if that's not a requirement from the PDF assignment.
 - You might encounter issues when deleting the ./mysql_data folder.
 If so, use sudo.
+- Post images are not finished, but all the logic is ready.
+It just requires to pick the request structure.
+Check the [uploadImage.middleware.ts](./src/shared/middlewares/uploadImage.middleware.ts)

 ---